 Complex Care Management - High Intensity

-Complex case management is provided for adults and children with diabetes and asthma, as well as all adults with chronic obstructive pulmonary disease (COPD) and cardiovascular disease.
+Complex care management is provided for adults and children with diabetes and asthma, as well as all adults with chronic obstructive pulmonary disease (COPD) and cardiovascular disease.
 Once a member is identified with complex medical conditions or a special need, our highly qualified staff determines the specific services the member needs.
 A wide range of services are managed by our staff of nurses and social workers who are trained to help these members coordinate services, access available resources, and serve as member-health advocates.

-Case management is also available for the following:
+Care management is also available for the following:

 - High-risk pregnancy